 Both rubber and silicone are elastomers.
-They are polymeric materials that exhibit the viscoelastic behavior, which is generally called elasticity.
-Silicone can be distinguished from rubbers by the atomic structure.
+They are polymeric materials that exhibit the viscoelastic behaviour, which we generally call as elasticity.
+We can distinguish silicone from rubbers by the atomic structure.
 In addition, silicones have more special properties than normal rubbers.
 Rubbers are naturally occurring, or else we can synthesize them, but silicon is only synthetic in nature.
 Depending on these, we can find the difference between silicone and rubber.

-Generally, all the elastomers are considered as rubbers in which dimensions can be changed largely by stressing, and can be returned to the original dimensions after removing the stress.
-These materials show a glass transition temperature due to their amorphous structure.
-There are many types of rubbers or elastomers like natural rubber, synthetic poly isoprene, styrene butadiene rubber, nitrile rubber, polychloprene, and silicone.
-But natural rubber is the rubber which comes to our mind when considering rubbers.
-Natural rubber is obtained from the latex of Heveabrasiliensis.
-Cis-1, 4-polyisoprene is the structure of natural rubber.
-Most of the rubbers contain polymer chains of carbon.
-However, silicone rubbers contain silicon in polymer chains instead of carbon.
+Generally, we consider all the elastomers as rubbers in which dimensions undergo alterations largely by stressing, and also they can go to the original dimensions after removing the stress.
+These materials show glass transition temperature due to their amorphous structure.
+There are many types of rubbers or elastomers like natural rubber, synthetic polyisoprene, styrene butadiene rubber, nitrile rubber, polychloroprene, and silicone.

-Rubber is used for many applications like cookware, electronics, automotive applications etc, because of their elastic behavior.
-As they are waterproof materials, they are used as sealants, gloves etc. Rubbers or elastomers are excellent materials for insulating purposes.
+In addition to that, rubber is useful for many applications like cookware, electronics, automotive applications etc., because of their elastic behaviour.
+As they are waterproof materials, they are useful as sealants, gloves etc. Rubbers or elastomers are excellent materials for insulating purposes.

 Silicone is a form of synthetic rubber.
-However, the key difference between rubber and silicone is that the backbone of silicone contains silicon and oxygen, while the backbones of most of the other rubbers contain carbon-carbon bonds.
+However, the key difference between rubber and silicone is that the backbone of silicone contains silicon and oxygen, while the backbones of most of the rubber forms contain carbon-carbon bonds.

-• Silicone rubber offers special properties, which organic rubbers do not posses.
-Organic rubbers have poor tensile and tear properties at high temperatures while these properties are excellent in silicone rubbers at the same temperature conditions.
+Furthermore, as another significant difference between rubber and silicone, organic rubbers have poor tensile and tear properties at high temperatures while these properties are excellent in silicone rubbers at the same temperature conditions.
+Therefore, silicone rubber offers special properties, which organic rubbers do not possess.